Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Method

-\subsubsection{Detection loss function.}
+\myparagraph{Detection loss function.}

-Following Meta R-CNN~\cite{metarcnn2019}, we optimize our few-shot object detection network using the same loss function:
+We optimize our few-shot object detection network using the same loss function as Meta R-CNN~\cite{metarcnn2019}:

-where $\Loss_\mathrm{rpn}$ is applied to the output of the RPN to distinguish foreground from background and refine the proposals, $\Loss_\mathrm{cls}$ is a cross-entropy loss for box classifier, $\Loss_\mathrm{loc}$ is a smoothed-L1 loss for box regression, and $\Loss_\mathrm{meta}$ is a cross-entropy loss encouraging class features to be diverse for different classes~\cite{metarcnn2019}.
+where $\Loss_\mathrm{rpn}$ is applied to the output of the RPN to distinguish foreground from background and refine the proposals, $\Loss_\mathrm{cls}$ is a cross-entropy loss for box classification, $\Loss_\mathrm{loc}$ is a Huber loss for box regression, and $\Loss_\mathrm{meta}$ is a cross-entropy loss encouraging class features to be diverse for different classes~\cite{metarcnn2019}.